smxi/inxi/README.txt

-That was a buggy, impossible to update or maintain piece of software, so the fork fixed those core issues, and made it flexible enough to expand and increase the utility of.
-Which is what inxi has done.
+That was a buggy, impossible to update or maintain piece of software, so the fork fixed those core issues, and made it flexible enough to expand and expand the utility of the original ideas.
 Locmsif has given his thumbs up to inxi, so don't be fooled by legacy infobash stuff you may see out there.

 inxi is lower case, except when I create a text header here in a file like this, but it's always lower case.
 Sometimes to follow convention I will use